The set of stable indices of 0-1 matrices with a given order: Introduction and Main Results

 \section{Introduction and Main Results}

+Combinatorial problems on the power of nonnegative matrices is an interesting topic in matrix theory.
+One of the classical problems in this topic is the characterization of the exponents of primitive matrices with a given order.
+Let $A$ be a nonnegative matrix.
+Denote by $\rho(A)$ the spectral radius of $A$.
+By the famous Perron-Frobenius theorem we know that $\rho(A)$ is an eigenvalue of $A$.
+If $A$ has no other eigenvalue of modulus $\rho(A)$, then $A$ is called {\it primitive}.
+Frobenius proved that a nonnegative square matrix is primitive if and only if there is a positive integer $k$ such that $A^k$ is positive entrywise.
+The {\it exponent} of a primitive matrix is the smallest positive integer $k$ such that $A^k$ is positive.
+A natural interesting problem is which numbers are the exponents of nonnegative matrices with a given order, which has been solved by Wielandt \cite{HW}, Dulmage and Mendelsohn \cite{DM}, Lewin and Vitek \cite{LV}, Shao \cite{JS1} and Zhang \cite{KZ}.
+It turns out that the set of exponents of primitive matrices of order $n$ is not a consecutive set in the interval $[1, (n-1)^2+1]$, which is quite surprising.

+Analogous to the exponent of primitive matrices, Chen, Huang and Yan \cite{CHY} introduced the concept of {\it stable index} for 0-1 matrices as follows.

+{\bf Definition.} {\it The stable index of a 0-1 matrix $A$, denoted by $\theta(A)$, is defined to be the smallest integer $k$ such that $A^{k+1}$ is not a 0-1 matrix if such an integer exists; otherwise the stable index of $A$ is defined to be infinity. }

+The stable index of 0-1 matrices is closely related to directed walks of digraphs.
 Digraphs in this paper allow loops but do not allow multiple arcs.
-We follow the terminology in \cite{BM}.
+We follow the terminology on digraphs in \cite{BM}.
 Directed paths, directed cycles and directed walks will be abbreviated as paths, cycles and walks, respectively.
 A path (walk) with initial vertex $u$ and terminal vertex $v$ is called a $uv$-path ($uv$-walk).
 A walk (path, cycle) of length $k$ is called a {\it $k$-walk ($k$-path, $k$-cycle)}.
 The number of vertices in a digraph is called its {\it order}.

-Problems on the directed walks of digraphs attract a lot of attention in graph theory.
-One of the classical problems on directed walks is the characterization of the exponents for primitive digraphs with a given order.
-A digraph $D$ is called {\it primitive} if there exists an integer $k$ such that for every vertex $u$ and every vertex $v$, there is a $uv$-walk of length $k$.
-The {\it exponent} of a primitive digraph is the smallest integer $k$ such that $D$ contains a $uv$-walk of length $k$ for every pair of vertices $u,v$.
-A natural interesting problem is which numbers are the exponents of digraphs with a given order.
-Wielandt \cite{HW} proved that the exponent of a primitive digraph of order $n$ is less than or equal to $(n-1)^2+1$.
-Dulmage and Mendelsohn \cite{DM} revealed that the exponent set of primitive digraphs with $n$ vertices is not the set $\{1,2,\ldots,(n-1)^2+1\}$.
-Lewin, Vitek, Shao and Zhang \cite{LV,JS1,KZ} completely determined the set of exponents for primitive digraphs with a given order.
-Brualdi and Liu \cite{BL} introduced the {\it generalized exponent} of digraphs, which is a generalization of the exponent for primitive digraphs.
-Tan, Chen, Liu and Lin \cite{TC} presented the ascending property of the lower multiexponent sets of a special class of primitive digraphs.

-Analogous to the exponent of primitive matrices, Chen, Huang and Yan \cite{CHY} introduce the concept of {\it stable index} for digraphs as follows.

-{\bf Definition.} {\it The stable index of a digraph $D$, denoted by $\theta(D)$, is defined to be the smallest integer $k$ such that $D$ contain two distinct $(k+1)$-walks with the same initial vertex and terminal vertex if such an integer exists; otherwise the stable index of $D$ is defined to be $\infty$. }

 Denote by $M_n\{0,1\}$ the set of 0-1 matrices of order $n$.
 Given a matrix $A=(a_{ij})\in M_n\{0,1\}$, we define its digraph as $D(A)=(\mathcal{V},\mathcal{A})$ with the vertex set $\mathcal{V}=\{1,2,\ldots,n\}$ and the arc set $\mathcal{A}=\{(i,j): a_{ij}=1, 1\le i,j\le n\}$.
 Conversely, given a digraph $D=(\mathcal{V},\mathcal{A})$ with a vertex set $\mathcal{V}=\{v_1,v_2,\ldots,v_n\}$ and an arc set $\mathcal{A}$, its {\it adjacency matrix} is defined as $A_D=(a_{ij})_{n\times n}$, where